tktracker/IntuneDocs/intune/protect/mtd-app-protection-policy.md

   - **Secured**: This level is the most secure.
 The device can't have any threats present and still access company resources.
 If any threats are found, the device is evaluated as noncompliant.
   - **Low**: The device is compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium**: The device is compliant if the threats found on the device are low or medium level.
 If high-level threats are detected, the device is determined as noncompliant.
-  - **High**: This level is the least secure and allows all threat levels and uses Mobile Threat Defense for reporting purposes only.
+  - **High**: This level is the least secure and allows all threat levels, using Mobile Threat Defense for reporting purposes only.
 Devices are required to have the MTD app activated with this setting.

   Options for **Action**: